ChristofSeiler/braincog/README.md

 ccmake ../SimpleITK/SuperBuild
 ```

-Then enter `c`.
+Then press `c`.
 If it complains about about Java just press OK and continue.
 Then toggle `OFF` the following flags:

 * `BUILD_EXAMPLES`
 * `BUILD_TESTING`